 If you are a novice attempting to froth or foam milk at home always opt for the 2% milk if you can’t find any 2% the next best thing is the nonfat milk, but you’ll be sacrificing some of those much-loved flavors if you decide to take the nonfat milk route.
 In Italy you will almost always get your coffee made with whole milk, and if you ask for 2% or non-fat be prepared to be frowned upon and labeled as a crazy tourist.

 Whatever way you decide to froth or steam your milk always remember slowly wins the race.
 By heating your milk slowly, you’ll allow for the natural sugars and fats to melt down and in-turn creates a delicious sweet tasting milk.
 However, if you’ve got no patience and try and go too fast with the heat don’t cry when you’re left with a flat, burnt tasting pour excuse for steamed or frothed milk.
 You’ve been warned!

-Unfortunately, the only way to make the best-frothed milk that's actually worthy of using in a Cappuccino is by buying an expensive espresso machine that comes with a built-in steam wand.
-However, that being said you can buy a decent espresso maker for under $200 like one of these.
+Unfortunately, the only way to make the best-frothed milk that’s actually worthy of using in a Cappuccino is by buying an expensive espresso machine that comes with a built-in steam wand.
+However, that being said you can buy a decent espresso maker for under $200.

 If you simply want to froth or steam some milk at home which can just pass the taste test, a cheap home milk frothing device like the Nespresso Milk Frother does a reasonable job giving that foamed, bubbly, and textured milk for your coffee at home.